Pentagon UFO videos: 2023 release

-South Asia, 2023, identified as a commuter aircraft.
+South Asia, 2023, identified by a commuter aircraft.

 South Asia 2, 2023, additional footage, identified as a commuter aircraft.
 The apparent back and forth motion is an artifact of the longer focal length and the sensor attempting to zoom in on the fast moving aircraft.

 Western USA 2021, identified as commercial aircraft by AARO.

-In early 2023 an object was filmed by two MQ-9 drones in South Asia that was initially believed to be "truly anomalous", but later described its trail as a "shadow image".
-The second video footage enabled to identify the heat signature of the engines of what is believed to be a commuter aircraft.
+In early 2023 the propulsion trail of an object was filmed by two MQ-9 drones in South Asia that initially Sean M. Kirkpatrick, director of the Pentagon’s All-domain Anomaly Resolution Office (AARO), believed to be "truly anomalous", after AARO analysis, Kirkpatrick instead described the trail as a "shadow image"; the propulsion heat signature which, when viewed in infrared, was apparent as only a commuter aircraft.

-On 31 May 2023, Sean M. Kirkpatrick shared an infrared video in a public meeting of NASA's UAP independent study team recorded in the western United States in 2021 in which full analysis combined with commercial flight data in the region, led the AARO to conclude them to be commercial aircraft.
+On 31 May 2023, Kirkpatrick shared an infrared video in a public meeting of NASA's UAP independent study team recorded in the western United States in 2021 in which full analysis, combined with commercial flight data in the region, led the Pentagon's AARO to conclude that they were commercial aircraft.

 On 19 April 2023, the Pentagon released another video featuring MQ-9 drone footage from the Middle East depicting an unidentified aerial phenomenon.
-Sean M. Kirkpatrick, director of the Pentagon's All-domain Anomaly Resolution Office, briefed a Senate Armed Services subcommittee that it resembled a small "metallic orb".
+Kirkpatrick briefed a Senate Armed Services subcommittee that it resembled a small "metallic orb".
 However Kirkpatrick said they are unable to fully identify anything from this video.
 He told ABC News that no explanation could be made of the object from the video, due to a lack of data.
 Some skeptic ufologists have pointed out that said aerial phenomenon might be just a balloon.